Miller in the News

 To read the Global Arbitration Review article on Mr. Smith's award, click here.

-(left to right) BJIL editors Megan Niedermeyer and Tara Capsuto,
+(l-r) BJIL editors Megan Niedermeyer and Tara Capsuto,

 Miller Institute Hosts Workshop in International Humanitarian Law